About

 What I cover

 Small-boat fishing culture, mostly.
-The lives of the people who work the quays — menders, auctioneers, retired captains, the women who run the chandleries and remember everyone's credit.
+The lives of the people who work the quays — menders, auctioneers, retired reis, the women who run the chandleries and remember everyone's credit.
 Translations from the Turkish of letters, logbooks, and oral histories, always with the permission of the speaker or family.
 Occasional essays on reading, on weather, and on the particular ethics of writing about working people whose names I use.

 What I do not cover